christianhaitian/nullos/README.md

 ## pi

 > **WARNING** This was the original target, but dev has slowed, since I have a RG351V, now.
 The current main of this repo no longer builds for this, but I will probably come back to it.

-You should be able to grab the `img.gz` file from the [latest release](https://github.com/notnullgames/nullos/releases) and extract it to your >10G SD card with `dd` or hwatever you like to use to turn pi image-files into SD cards.

 ## thanks